By using Postman, you will be able to test your first requests via Sage Active Public API V2.

 Request the list of organizations

-1. First, check in the environment Sage Active Public API, if the variable accessToken is now filled.
+1. First, check in the environment Environment Sage Active Public API, if the variable accessToken is now filled.

 Otherwise, without access Token you cannot query the list of organizations and you need to repeat the previous step.